Educational Improvement Tax Credit (EITC)

 Understanding the Educational Improvement Tax Credit (EITC) Program

 The EITC Program has accomplished what many in Pennsylvania have been advocating for years - a way for the business community to be directly involved in education.
 The EITC enables companies to support local nonprofit charities like the Bucks County Community College Foundation, at minimal cost, instead of sending their tax dollars to Harrisburg.
 It's simple!

-- Since 2009, the Bucks County Community College Foundation has received over $521,000 in EITC contributions from local businesses.
+- Since 2009, the Bucks County Community College Foundation has received nearly $600,000 in EITC contributions from local businesses.

 - See the programs you can support at Bucks County Community College: EITC Programs at Bucks.